Chappell–Hadlee Trophy: 2016–17 series in Australia

 Chappell–Hadlee Trophy 2016–17.
 One Day International series result: Australia won 3–0.

 2016–17 series in New Zealand

 Chappell–Hadlee Trophy 2016–17.
 One Day International series result: New Zealand won 2–0.

 2019–20 series in Australia

 Ahead of the first ODI, Cricket Australia confirmed that all matches would be played without crowd attendance, in an attempt to reduce the impact of the COVID-19 pandemic.
 Despite the first ODI being played, the second and third ODIs were called off on 14 March 2020, as a result of new travel restrictions being implemented in response to the coronavirus pandemic.
 In May 2020, Cricket Australia confirmed the fixtures for a rescheduled three match ODI series against New Zealand in January and February 2021.

 Chappell–Hadlee Trophy 2019–20.
 One Day International series result: Australia won 1–0.

 2022–23 series in Australia

 Chappell–Hadlee Trophy 2022–23.
 One Day International series result: Australia won 3–0.

+2023–24 series in New Zealand

+Chappell–Hadlee Trophy 2023–24.
+Twenty20 International series result: Australia won 3–0.

+2025–26 series in New Zealand

+Chappell–Hadlee Trophy 2025–26.
+Twenty20 International series result: Australia won 2–0.